pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 must constantly go through the process of translating prose into information, and then connecting those pieces of information into knowledge in a way that our minds can understand.
-And then to write a web page, we need to translate our knowledge into prose that someone else can later assimilate the same way.
+And then to write a web page, we need to translate our knowledge into prose that someone else can later disassemble and assimilate in the same way.
 What would happen if we used the Web in a different way?
 If we sidestepped this translation process and dealt with knowledge on the Web directly?

 Maybe my hope for the future has come from reading too much academic writing, which much of the time doesn't deserve the distinction of prose.
 Most are not